The surgical technologist will have several employment options:

 - Surgical Technology Instructor/Director

-In the past three years, graduates of the Surgical Technology certificate program have obtained employment on or after graduation.
-Resulting in a 88% placement rate.
+In the past three years, graduates of the Surgical Technology program have obtained employment on or after graduation.
+Resulting in a 100% placement rate.

-The Surgical Technology Certificate Program has experianced a 77% retention rate for all student entering the program within the past three years.
+The Surgical Technology Program has experienced a 83% retention rate for all students entering the program within the past three years.

-As part of the certificate program requirements, all students must sit for the Surgical Technology Certification exam (CST).
-Below are the CST pass rate statistics for 2013 and 2014:
+As part of the Surgical Technology program requirements, all students must sit for the National Certification Exam.
+Below are the National Certification Exam pass rate statistics for 2014-2018:

 - 2014 8/7=87.5%